Poon choi: Consumption

-Relatively dry ingredients such as seafood are placed on the top while other ingredients that can absorb sauce well are assigned to the bottom of the basin.
-This allows sauces to flow down to the bottom of the basin as people start eating from the top.
+Poon choi is typically eaten layer by layer rather than stirring, although sometimes the layers are broken in an effort to eat the daikon radish at the bottom.
+Dried noodles with egg are sometimes placed atop to symbolise a crown.

 Cultural aspects

 Poon choi is often served during religious rituals, festivals, special occasions and wedding banquets in the open areas of villages.
-From the 1990s, It became popular among urban dwellers as well and it can be enjoyed at many Cantonese restaurants in the autumn and winter or on special occasions throughout the year.
+From the 1990s, It became popular among urban dwellers as is available at various Cantonese restaurants in autumn and winter and on select occasions.